greg-raven/hdc/_posts/2022-05-01-national-bicycle-safety-month.md

 **How did Kirkpatrick Macmillan make the bicycle?**

-Macmillan saw someone riding a “Velocipede” and decided to build one for himself.
+Macmillan saw someone riding a "Velocipede" and decided to build one for himself.

 **What was the original bicycle called?**

-It was called the “Penny-Farthing.”
+It was called the "Penny-Farthing."

 ## How to Observe National Bicycle Safety Month